How Sealing Air Leaks Helps Your Home Any Time of Year

 It’s highly unlikely that you can seal your home well enough to cause indoor air quality issues, but it’s something to keep in mind as you seal air leaks.
 Be sure the furnace, water heater and other fuel-burning appliances have sufficient fresh supply air and effective outdoor venting to avoid potential problems with carbon monoxide buildup inside your home.
 If your home is sealed tightly enough to prevent adequate natural ventilation, talk with your HVAC professional about installing an energy recovery or heat recovery ventilation system to provide fresh air while saving energy.

-Call Black Diamond Plumbing & Mechanical for help finding and sealing air leaks in your Chicago area home.
+Contact Black Diamond Plumbing & Mechanical online or call us at (866) 350-4793 for help finding and sealing air leaks in your home.
 We can help you reduce energy losses and keep your home comfortable and energy efficient all year long.

 Written by Rick Sperando.